jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 Company Name / Root Namespace
 -----------------------------

-The root namespace is the company name, for instance:
+In this [architecture](index.md) the root namespace is the company name, for instance:

     JJ